EvilSpeedcore/alien_invasion/README.md

 * R key: reload level (debug only)
 * Tests with input recording (events)
 * Saves
-* Aliens are not shooting bullets to current ship position
 * Change blue alient to shoot first bullets with delay